SpencerBlum/readWriteJson/src/README.md

 - If I wanted to scale this to large json files I would want to have a progress bar to show the user the progress of the file upload
 - I would also want to show the different stages of the json manipulation process that I am in

+###  Time: 3 hours

+#####
+- If took a little more time than I thought but for not coding in ruby for over a year I feel pretty solid about it.
+- In my day job I code in react.js everyday.